akash-kumarrr/assetscan/README.md

 > **AssetScan** is a professional IT asset management utility that bridges the gap between physical hardware and digital records using high-speed QR technology.

-Built for organizations that need to **track, assign, and audit physical hardware at scale** — with a Flutter mobile app for field staff and a web dashboard for administrators, all powered by a FastAPI + PostgreSQL backend.
+Built for organizations that need to **track, assign, and audit physical hardware at scale** — with a Flutter mobile app for field staff and a web dashboard for administrators, all powered by a FastAPI + Firebase backend.

 <br/>